bbc/sqs-consumer/README.md

 ### Node version

-From v7 and above, this library will only support Node v16 or above.
-If you are still using Node 14, please use a previous version of the library.
+We will only support Node versions that are actively or security supported by the Node team.
+If you are still using an Node 14, please use a version of this library before the v7 release, if you are using Node 16, please use a version before the v7.3.0 release.

-This decision was made due to the removal of security support from the Node.JS team from April 30th, 2023.

 ## Usage